i2bc/SURFMAP/README.md

 # Quick overview
 [Go to the top](#Table-of-contents)

-SURFMAP is a free standalone and easy-to-use software that enables the fast and automated 2-D projection of either predefined features of protein surface (electrostatic potential, Kyte-Doolittle hydrophobicity, stickiness and surface relief) or any descriptor encoded in the temperature factor column of a PDB file.
+SURFMAP is a free standalone and easy-to-use software that enables the fast and automated 2-D projection of either predefined features of protein surface (electrostatic potential, Kyte-Doolittle hydrophobicity, Wimley-White hydrophobicity, stickiness and surface relief) or any descriptor encoded in the temperature factor column of a PDB file.
 The 2-D maps computed by SURFMAP can be used to analyze and/or compare protein surface properties.

 ### Requirements